-An A-Z guide to the technical terms used in Labs
+An A-Z guide to the technical terms used in digital security

 Adware is F-Secure's classification name for software that displays advertisements on the computer or device.
 The advertisements may be displayed on the desktop or during a web browsing session.